Table of Contents

 It’s our experience that most owners underestimate the amount of maintenance that their property needs.

 The Nashville rental market may play a role in owners not seeing the value in regular preventative maintenance costs.
-When a tenant vacates a house, it is easy to rent it quickly.
+When a resident vacates a house, it is easy to rent it quickly.

-Not only will you have maintenance issues when a tenant moves out, but you will also face maintenance issues during a tenancy.
+Not only will you have maintenance issues when a resident moves out, but you will also face maintenance issues during a tenancy.
 This is to be expected and should factor into your budget.

 The property manager in Nashville you choose may have a maintenance department, or they may outsource all of the work and manage the vendors for a small fee.